tamj0rd2/ModRDN/README.md

 - map showed but pwaited
 - increased MAX_EC ControllerType to 6. (it was prevoiusly 4, but the controller type for coal is 4. problems ocurred)

+### Adding missing controllers

+In RDNDll.cpp EntityCreate, it's not necessarily an error if a blueprint doesn't have a controller.
+It just means that we won't be able to interact with it.
+After adding `RC("Henchmen", Henchmen_EC, GuyController);` to RegisterControllers, the log about there being no controller blueprint for Henchmen went away.
+Ofc we should either create a new controller or repurpose GuyController into Henchmen controller.

 ## Glossary

 ICInstallationDirectory: The folder where IC is installed